 You can essentially use the salted eggs in place of regular eggs in your recipes.
 Since salted eggs are inherently salty, make sure to mix them with regular eggs, so the salted flavor is not overwhelming.
 As a rule of thumb, the whites are saltier than the yolk, so if you want to reduce the salted egg taste in a dish, use only the yolk.

 Some dishes you can make with salted eggs are Cha Trung Hap, fried rice, and even omelettes.
 My personal favorite is Cha Trung Hap or Vietnamese Steamed Egg Meatloaf.
 When my mom makes it, she replaces 2 regular eggs with salted eggs.
 They make this dish SO.
 MUCH.
 BETTER.
 There’s just so much more flavor!
 I would highly recommend you try it.
+Another great way to use these salted eggs is to separate the egg yolk from the whites and use the yolks to make mooncakes for the Mid Autumn Festival!

 Did you make this dish?